voku/Arrayy/README.md

 ## initial(int $to): static
 <a href="#voku-php-readme-class-methods">↑</a>
-Get everything but the last.
+Get everything but the last..$to items.

-.$to items.

 EXAMPLE: <code>
 a([2 => 'foo', 3 => 'bar', 4 => 'lall'])->initial(2); // Arrayy[0 => 'foo']